sagemath/sagewiki_to_gh-2022-10-10/SageFlintDays/projects.md

 == Elliptic curve isogenies ==

  * People: Kimi T., John C., Fran&ccedil;ois Morain., Monique v B., &Ouml;zge &Ccedil;., Marco S.

----- /!\ '''Edit conflict - other version:''' ----

----- /!\ '''Edit conflict - your version:''' ----
- * Sage has a fast implementation of l-isogenies for l=2,3,5,7,13 (for which the X_0(l) has genus zero).
+ * Sage has a fast implementation of l-isogenies for l=2,3,5,7,13 (for which X_0(l) has genus zero).
 Kimi has a similarly fast algorithm for those l for which X_0(l) is hyperelliptic (l up to 71), implemented in Sage, which need to be made into a patch for Sage.

----- /!\ '''End of edit conflict''' ----

 == Mestre's algorithm for constructing hyperelliptic curves from their invariants ==